caiovini980/caiovini980/README.md

 👯 I’m looking to collaborate on any Unity3D projects and join a team.

 💬 Ask me about Game Development, specially Game Programming so we can learn together.
-If you have any suggestions, I will be happy to hear than.
+If you have any suggestions, I will be happy to hear them.

 📫 How to reach me:
   - Email: caiovini.aa@gmail.com